sandrarensman/linux-systray-scripts/README.md

 ## How to use

+### Setup

+Whith these scripts, it is possible to create indicators for web apps created in Chromium-based browsers, for shortcuts to local applications, and for activating trackball scrolling on a mouse that has a trackball.

+Each indicator consists of three parts that should be setup:

+- an icon (SVG) file
+- an input file
+- a python script

+These file should all have the same name.

+In the input file, specify the display name for the menu item, then a separator (||), and finally the executable (containing the details for the web app or a local file path if necessary).
+See [Custom menus for (web) applications](#custom-menus-for-web-applications) for more info.

+For configuring a trackball mouse, see [Trackball scrolling](#trackball-scrolling).

+The Python script can simply be copied and renamed from a script in the `./scripts` directory.

 ### Enabling the menu on startup

 Copy the repo to a location in your home folder.
 Add the relevant script(s) in `/scripts` to Startup Applications.
 Each script will start a seperate AppIndicator instance.
 The names of the scripts can be changed, as long as you also change the names of the corresponding icon and input files.
 When the script is running, an icon will show in the systray.